 Like do you realise that Jesus actually experienced the Levite, foreigner, fatherless and widow life?
 When you serve the “least of these brothers and sisters of (his)“, remember that they are like family to him because they suffered the way he suffered.
 To know God is to get to know the people of God, the poor, the last, the lost, the least, right in the middle of their suffering and to act in love throughout.
 Stories are important, the drama of the Gospel is essential, but the other side of knowing God is practical; so that while you meditate on the Eucharist, your actions continue the Gospel message in your everyday acts of love.
 That is to know God.

-So bringing it back to how “serving the poor”, “knowing God”, “the Eucharist” are all the most basic forms of worship, it is that the drama of the Eucharist and the practical of serving are two sides of the concept of knowing God.
+So bringing it back to how “serving the poor”, “knowing God”, “the Eucharist” are all the most basic forms of worship, it is that the drama of the Eucharist, and the practicality of serving, are two sides of the concept of knowing God.
 That is what I want to leave you with today.

 “Hear, O Israel: The Lord our God, the Lord is one.
 Love the Lord your God with all your heart and with all your soul and with all your strength.
 These commandments that I give you today are to be on your hearts.
 Impress them on your children.
 Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up.
 Tie them as symbols on your hands and bind them on your foreheads.
 Write them on the doorframes of your houses and on your gates.” – Deuteronomy 6:4-9